Gluten in Medications:

 - When possible have a knowledgeable doctor or pharmacist call and make inquiries, as this may be a faster route to get information.

 - As with any inquiries, do probe further because even health professionals vary in their knowledge and understanding of Celiac Disease and gluten.
 (I have had pharmacists say to me that they don’t see “gluten” listed as an ingredient, so it must be safe).

 - It may also be necessary for your doctor to specifically order name-brand drugs in certain cases to ensure they are safe for people with Celiac Disease.

 - If you have other food sensitivities/allergies and cannot get answers or safe medications, a compounding pharmacy may be a great option, as they make medications from scratch.
 In the DC metro area, that includes the Alexandria Medical Arts Pharmacy in VA and Village Green in DC.

-There are a few free resources out there that can help, like www.glutenfreedrugs.com and a list from a support group.
+There are a few free resources out there that can help, like www.glutenfreedrugs.com.
 However, ingredients in medications can always change, so these lists can best be seen as a starting point.
-Here’s a flyer from the American Society of Health-System Pharmacists on gluten in medications and a nice article from Dec 2011 in Living Without, too.
-Here’s a list for contact information for various supplement companies.

 Harris Whole Health offers individual sessions, family sessions and group classes to help people eat healthier and feel better!
 Cheryl works with people to feel and look their best with a range of specialties, including Celiac Disease, food allergies, pregnancy, breastfeeding, vegetarian and vegan diets, preventing diseases and “whole foods” eating.
 Let’s get you on your way to achieving your goals.
 For an appointment with Cheryl Harris, Registered Dietitian and Nutritionist, please click here, email or call 571-271-8742.